 Amanda Jetté Knox is an award-winning writer, human rights advocate and public speaker.
 She also loves coffee.
 If coffee were a person, they would braid each others' hair.

 A few months later, inspired by Alexis' courage, Amanda’s spouse, Zoe, came out as a transgender woman.
 It’s been two years of very big changes for this family!
-Amanda is now married to a woman, her kids have two moms, and there is a permanent rainbow over the house that unicorns like to prance around on.
+Amanda’s wife is now living openly, her kids have two moms, and there is a permanent rainbow over the house that unicorns like to prance around on.
 It's all very gay.

 Amanda is the recipient of the 2014 Joan Gullen Journalism Award for Media Excellence in small print.
-Her work - and her family's journey so far - has been featured on CBC, The Globe and Mail, Upworthy, Buzzfeed, Us Weekly, Uproxx, Ottawa Family Living, The Today Show, and various other national and international publications, podcasts and media outlets.
+Her work - and her family's journey so far - has been featured on CBC, The Globe and Mail, Chatelaine, Today’s Parent, Upworthy, Buzzfeed, Us Weekly, Ottawa Family Living, The Today Show, and various other national and international publications, podcasts and media outlets.

-Today, Amanda lives in Ottawa, Canada, with her wife, daughter, two sons, and a coffee maker that never quits.
+Today, Amanda lives in Ottawa, Canada, with her wife, two daughters, two sons, and a coffee maker that never quits.
 The names and pronouns have changed, but the love hasn't.

 And in the end, isn't it all about love?
 And braiding coffee's hair if coffee were an actual person?